170 Street, Edmonton

 170 Street is a major arterial road in west Edmonton, Alberta.
 It serves residential, commercial and industrial areas.

 Gervais Road / Hebert Road is a major arterial road in south St. Albert, Alberta, Canada.
 It serves residential and commercial areas.

 The portion of 170 Street between Whitemud Drive and Yellowhead Trail is part of Edmonton's Inner Ring Road.
 As such, it is a major artery used for moving people and goods around the city.

 West Edmonton Mall is located on the west side of 170 Street between 87 Avenue and 90 Avenue.
 The Misericordia Community Hospital is located on the east side of 170 Street between 87 Avenue and 90 Avenue.
-A pedestrian footbridge formerly connected the hospital grounds to the mall; a new footbridge is under construction, scheduled to be completed in 2022.
+The 170 Street Pedestrian Bridge connects the hospital grounds to the mall.

 Prior to Anthony Henday Drive being extended to Yellowhead Trail, 170 Street between Whitemud Drive and Yellowhead Trail was designated as part of Highway 2.
 In addition, prior to Highway 16X being renumbered to Highway 16, 170 Street between Stony Plain Road and Yellowhead Trail was designated as part of Highway 16.